myplaceonline/posixcube/README.md

         Decrypt, edit, and re-encrypt the contents of production.sh with $EDITOR

+      posixcube.sh -i ~/.ssh/plato -o LogLevel=VERBOSE -o ConnectTimeout=30 \
+                  -h plato@socrates uptime

+        Run the `uptime` command on host `socrates` as the remote user `plato` using the SSH identity file ~/.ssh/plato and specifying the SSH options LogLevel=VERBOSE and ConnectTimeout=30

     Philosophy:

       Fail hard and fast.
 In principle, a well written script would check ${?}